Have Space Suit—Will Travel: Plot summary

 Kip is kept in a state of cryopreservation while the Mother Thing's people figure out how to heal him.
 It turns out that the Mother Thing is far hardier than Kip had suspected and freezing did not hurt her.
-While Kip recuperates, a Vegan anthropologist who Kip nicknames "Joe" learns about Earth from Peewee and Kip.
+While Kip recuperates, a Vegan anthropologist whom Kip nicknames "Joe" learns about Earth from Peewee and Kip.
 Once Kip is well, he, Peewee, and the Mother Thing travel to a planet in the Lesser Magellanic Cloud, to face an intergalactic tribunal, composed of many advanced species that have banded together for self-protection.

 The Wormfaces are put on trial first.
 Their representatives are so arrogantly xenophobic that they promise to destroy the "animals" who dared to try the "Only People", and are judged to be dangerous.
-Their planet is to be "rotated" 90° out of the present space-time ... without their star, most likely dooming them to freezing to death.
+Their species is sentenced to have their planet "rotated" 90° out of the present space-time ... without their star, most likely dooming them to freezing to death.

-Then it is humanity's turn, as represented by Peewee, Kip, Iunio (an ancient Roman centurion), and a Neanderthal man.
+Then it is humanity's turn to be judged, as represented by Peewee, Kip, and two additional humans retrieved from different historical eras: Iunio (an ancient Roman centurion), and a Neanderthal man.
 The Neanderthal is rejected as being of another species.
 Iunio proves belligerent, but brave.
 Peewee's and Kip's recorded remarks are then admitted into evidence.
 In humanity's defense, Kip makes an impassioned speech.
 The Mother Thing and a representative of another race argue that the short-lived species are essentially children who should be granted more time to learn and grow.
 It is decided to re-evaluate humanity after "a dozen half-deaths of radium" (19,200 years).

-Kip and Peewee are returned to Earth with advanced alien devices and scientific equations provided by the Vegans to help the human race.
+Kip and Peewee are returned to Earth with advanced alien devices and scientific equations provided by the Vegans to help the human race advance.
 Kip passes the information along to Professor Reisfeld, Peewee's father.
 Reisfeld arranges a full scholarship for Kip at the Massachusetts Institute of Technology, where Kip wants to study engineering and spacesuit design.

-Legacy

-Since the advent of amateur radio satellites in 1961, the majority have been known as Orbital Satellite Carrying Amateur Radio – OSCAR.

-An amateur radio satellite, dubbed SuitSat, was launched from the International Space Station in February 2006.
-This was an obsolete space suit with a ham radio transmitter inside it.